 - Driving people to increase in-store sales

 - Grow your fan base

-3. Determine Your Most Relevant Metrics
+2. Determine Your Most Relevant Metrics

-Unfortunately, social analytics can be a gray area, because they are not the same for every business.
+Unfortunately, social analytics can be a gray area because they are not the same for every business.
 Once again, your most relevant social metrics will relate to the goals you have set yourself.
 The Influencer Marketing Hub has written a free e-book to help you here - How to Measure Influencer Marketing ROI.

-Don’t be sucked in by easy-to-measure vanity metrics, such as the number of followers somebody has.
+Don’t be sucked in by easy-to-measure vanity metrics, such as the number of followers someone has.
 We have previously written about why buying Instagram followers is a really bad idea.
 The existence of fake followers on any social network means that follower numbers have little value as a metric.